 - 2 tablespoons lemon juice

-In a large glass bowl, combine and whisk all ingredients except Parmesan
+- In a large glass bowl, combine and whisk all ingredients

-- Creamy Caesar dressing will last in the refrigerator up to a week
+- Store in the fridge up to one week

 - If you're worried about consuming raw egg yolks, substitute with pasteurized yolks (just the yolks; do not substitute with EggBeaters™ or another brand of "egg product"-those contain egg whites and the dressing won't work -or-